Coronavirus - Learning at Home

 We are delighted to still be able to come together as a whole school community both with those having to work from home at the moment and those in school.

-Please join us on Mondays at 2.30 for our weekly Virtues Assembly, via this link
+Please join us on Mondays at 2.30 for our Lenten Assembly, via this link

 Please join us on Fridays at 2.30 for our weekly Celebration Assembly, via this link